assessment SERVICES

 Assignment of self-report instruments

-Report will include any appropriate diagnosis and recommended next steps
+Report will include any appropriate diagnosis, tools, tactics, and recommended next steps

 Yes.
-Your assessment provider's is a clinical specialist licensed in your state to assess and diagnose mental health conditions.
+Your assessment provider is a clinical specialist licensed in your state to assess and diagnose mental and behavioral health conditions.
 Any diagnosis resulting from your assessment experience is official and becomes a HIPAA-protected part of your healthcare records.
 You control who will have access to this diagnostic information going forward.

 Assessment services are provided by clinical professional counselors who are certified specialists in Autism, ADHD, and telehealth services or clinical-trainees under their supervision.
 The specific qualifications of your assessment provider will be available as part of your report.